-Not many people realize that entering into a chi kung state of mind is required condition for chi kung training.
+Not many people realize that entering into a chi kung state of mind is a required condition for chi kung training.
 In other words, even when they perform chi kung techniques and regulate their breathing correctly, if they are not in a chi kung state of mind, they are only performing gentle physical exercise co-ordinated with breathing, but they are not practicing chi kung.
 The failure to realize this fact causes more than 80% of chi kung practitioners all over the world not getting any chi kung benefits like good health and vitality even when they have practiced for many years.

 A chi kung state of mind is a modern term.
 In the past it was known as entering silence, entering Tao or entering Zen.
 In Western terms it is attaining a higher state of consciousness.

 Hence, one may enter into a chi kung state of mind, or attain a higher state of consciousness, like in meditation or a scientist, an artist or a sportsman totally and relaxingly focused on what he is doing at the moment, but he may not be practicing chi kung.

 If we can generate a chi flow from a chi kung state of mind, is it necessary to perform chi kung patterns to generate a chi flow?